Who will the residents be?

 If they are being released from a corrections facility, their case manager will also consider their individual reintegration needs assessment plan.

-If they are being sent to live at the property by a Court as part a community-based sentence, their probation officer will also consider whether they are employed and if the location of the property is close to their job, programmes, counselling services and whānau.
+If they are to live at the property as part a community-based sentence, their probation officer will also consider whether they are employed and if the location of the property is close to their job, programmes, counselling services and whānau.

 Will men with high or complex needs be eligible to live at the property?